for Cold Climate Housing and much more

 If there is too little water, or you allow the water to evaporate too quickly, the chemical cure will not be complete and the concrete will end up weaker as well.
 So the right quantity of water in concrete is measured by something called "slump", packing the wet concrete into a little "sand bucket" (not just any bucket but one made for this test), tipping it over like when making sand castles on the beach and measuring how much it slumps down from the full bucket size.
 Either too much or too little water will show up clearly with this test.
 Different concrete mixtures, intended for different applications will each have their own proper "slump" measurement.

-Contrary to Mike's statement, water is not drawn in to become part of the concrete; it is just the key element in permitting the chemical reactions to happen -- what we call curing.
-Note that I did not say "dry", but "cure".
 You may already have experience with this distinction between drying and curing with drywall compounds.
-Premixed drywall compound (the stuff you buy wet in a bucket) must dry to get hard and power mixed drywall compounds and plasters use water for a chemical reaction -- they get hard or cure first, then slowly dry out.
+Premixed drywall compound (the stuff you buy wet in a bucket) must dry to get hard whereas powder mixed drywall compounds and plasters use water for a chemical reaction -- they get hard or cure first, then slowly dry out.
 (If you tried to "pre-mix" them, they would simply harden in the bucket.)
 Both end up dry but if you re-wet the premixed compound, it gets soft again.
 If you re-wet plaster it remains hard because the chemical bonds are still there -- as with concrete.
 Click HERE for a video on the difference between evaporation set and chemical set compounds.

-Once the cure is completed the water is no longer needed in the concrete.
-It has not been "used up" nor has it "become part of the concrete".
-What has not drained out or evaporated is still there as water.
+Once the cure is completed, the water is no longer needed in the concrete.
+What has not become part of the concrete, or drained out or evaporated is still there as water.
 As far as the concrete is concerned, it makes no difference if the water stays (pillars in the lake) or goes (columns on a building).
 In fact what eventually happens is that the water content of the concrete comes into equilibrium with its environment.
 If soil in contact with the concrete is dry, it will dry out the concrete.
 If the soil is wet, it will add water to the concrete.
 In fact for houses, foundation walls and often footings are covered with a moisture barrier to help keep the concrete dry -- actually to help stop the migration of water from the soil through the concrete and into the house.

 In the same way, air humidity levels will come into balance with the concrete and most dry winter heated basements will dry out the 600 or so gallons of water in the original foundation mix in about two heating seasons or 18 months.